skwonbb/Q-RAD/README.md

 # Q-RAD (CIKM 2026)

-**Q-RAD** is a dual-PQC knowledge-distillation framework that trains two compact specialists - one for the Compression-affected Encoding (CE) region and one for the Properly Encoded (PE) region - and combines them via oracle routing.
+**Q-RAD** is a dual-PQC knowledge-distillation framework that trains two compact specialists - one for the collapsed-encoding (CE) region and one for the preserved-encoding (PE) region - and combines them via oracle routing.
 Experiments cover MNIST and FashionMNIST under three (qubit, class) configurations.

 ## Setup